 Construction trailers are typically built with cheap materials, no insulation and rigid surfaces.
 They're considered temporary.
 We move them from one job to the next, and we hold onto them for 30 years.
 So their lifespan can be as long as the buildings we construct.

-Last winter, we held Green Advantage training at a jobsite in Louisville, Kentucky.
-It was one of those outrageously cold days.
+A few years ago we held Green Advantage training at a jobsite in Louisville, Kentucky.
+It was one of those outrageously cold winter days.
 The meeting was held inside the jobsite trailer, and though indoors, our team wore their coats, hats and gloves.
 Vice President of High Performance and Sustainable Construction Susan Heinking took notice.

 "It was so cold, people were having a hard time concentrating.
 If it was affecting their ability to learn that day, imagine how that environment impacted their ability to do their daily jobs - not to mention their health."

 Susan Heinking, Vice President, High Performance and Sustainable Construction

 If we were going to proceed with this big idea, we had to do it the right way.
 This wasn't just a prototype.
 It needed to be practical for our jobsites.
 That meant it needed to incorporate the right technology to make our people efficient and to be cost competitive with our current fleet.

 The design process

 To plan our Net Zero trailer, we turned to the expertise of our Integrated Construction Services (ICS) team.
 Together, the team would collaborate on a design that maximized the high-performance and sustainable systems and products, construction techniques and technology, while considering the costs and quality of the end product.

 We also tapped the knowledge of our trade partners to provide suggestions regarding materials and methods that would improve performance and keep costs down.